WhysoSarthak/WhysoSarthak/README.md

 - 👋 Hi, I’m @WhysoSarthak
-- 👀 I’m interested in GameDev,AppDev and WebDev.
+- 👀 I’m interested in GameDev and WebDev.
-- 🌱 I’m currently learning WebDev.
-- Instagram: whysosarthak // Twitter: WhysoSarthak